muratcabuk/makaleler/webassembly/webassembly-en.md

-# Everything all about he WebAssembly
+# Everything All About WebAssembly

 In this article, we will talk about WebAssembly, which has been frequently mentioned in recent years.